Umuzi-org/ACN-syllabus/content/topics/reopening-pull-request/_index.md

 ## Do not click Compare & pull request

-After committing and pushing your changes and you are ready to get reviewed again, do not click on Compare and pull request.
-If you do this a new pull request will be created and feedback comments would be lost.
+After committing and pushing your changes and you are ready to get reviewed again, do not click on Compare and pull request.If you do this a new pull request will be created and feedback comments would be lost.

 Click on the Reopen pull request button instead.

 ## See instructions below to reopening a closed Pull Request:

 N.B!
 The pull request must not be merged, just closed.
+- Open your project on GitHub
 - Go to Pull requests and add filter `is:closed`
 - Choose the Pull Request you want to reopen
 - Select from checkbox and mark as Open.